-In this upcoming webinar, you will explore the development of perovskite solar cells, a ground-breaking work in photovoltaics research that has gained notable academic and industrial recognition.
+In this this webinar, you will explore the development of perovskite solar cells, a ground-breaking work in photovoltaics research that has gained notable academic and industrial recognition.

 Among the VinFuture Prize’s most important missions are disseminating scientific and technological knowledge to the public, and connecting generations of young scientists, inventors, and entrepreneurs with globally established inventors for potential partnerships.
 To realize these missions, we have organized a series of sci-tech sharing webinars based on meaningful innovations.